-It is the responsibility of residents in Canada, to ensure their training is approved by the ABPS.
-The ABPS Resident Registration and Evaluation of Training Form must be completed and submitted to the Board to obtain ABPS approval.
-This requirement pertains to all residents applying for admission to The American Board of Plastic Surgery, Inc. certification process.
-A Preliminary Confirmation Letter must be obtained from the ABPS before:
+It is the responsibility of residents in Canada to ensure their training is approved by the ABPS.
+The Resident Registration and Evaluation of Training Form must be submitted for review.
+If approved, the ABPS will issue a Preliminary Confirmation of Approval Letter.
+This initial evaluation of training is required and pertains to all residents applying for admission to The American Board of Plastic Surgery, Inc. certification process.
+To be eligible for entry into a United States ACGME-accredited Plastic Surgery Residency Training Program, the following provisos and documentation must be completed:

-I. Canadian Surgical Residents who complete an alternate prerequisite pathway and intend to apply to an ACGME-accredited Plastic Surgery Training Program in the US
+I. Canadian Surgical Residents who complete an alternate prerequisite pathway and intend to apply to an ACGME-accredited Independent Plastic Surgery Training Program in the US: